 - Getting discharged from your duties and ensuring your rights are upheld.
 After you’ve done your duties, you then have to report to the court every legal activity you did for the estate before it can officially be closed.
 We can help you compile this report to present to the judge, who will then file an order to close the estate and discharge you once they are satisfied.

 As you can see, going through the probate process is no simple matter.
 As the Executor, you will have to take on many responsibilities and faithfully execute a decedent’s wishes.
 However, you shouldn’t be discouraged, because with a Florida probate lawyer by your side, you will never have to go through anything alone.
 We at The Probate Law Firm have dedicated our practice to Florida probate law and would love to help you.
-Contact us today to schedule a consultation or call us at 305-456-3255.
+Contact us today to schedule a strategy session or call us at 305-456-3255.
 Hablamos Español!